Chinese ships enter Japanese waters for the first time under new coastguard law | ExBulletin

 Two other Chinese Coast Guard vessels, one of which appeared to be carrying a cannon, sailed in the so-called contiguous area just outside Japanese territorial waters near the Senkaku, he said.

-This is the eighth day in a row that Chinese ships have been spotted near the islets if the contiguous area is included.
+It was the eighth day in a row that Chinese ships had been spotted near the islets if the contiguous area was included.

 Chinese Coast Guard vessels have been regularly spotted around the Japanese-administered Senkakus, notably under the leadership of President Xi Jinping who aims to make the country a “maritime power”.